hyperledger-gerrit-archive/blockchain-explorer/docs/source/architecture/configuration-1.rst

 ..
 SPDX-License-Identifier: Apache-2.0

-Configuration
+Configuration using Gateway
 ===========================================

-One of the requirements to receive blocks, transactions, and config properties from Hyperledger Fabric blockchain is to configure Hyperledger Explorer to be able to connect to the default fabric network.
+One of the requirements to connect to a Hyperledger Fabric network to receive blocks, transactions, and other is to configure Hyperledger Explorer to be able to connect to the default fabric network.
 For this we tried to have a minimal as possible configuration by taking advantage of the latest
 Hyperledger Fabric `Service Discovery <https://hyperledger-fabric.readthedocs.io/en/release-1.4/discovery-overview.html>`__, and `Gateway <https://hyperledger-fabric.readthedocs.io/en/release-1.4/developapps/gateway.html>`__.